StewAlexander-com/yaml_parser/README.md

 ```
 This python 3 program creates a list of keys from a ingested yaml file,
-and then prints the keys in the list in a new file called "keys.txt"
+and then enters the keys as a sorted list in a new file called "keys.txt".
-Then one can ask for the value of a key by typing the key name in the terminal, which it also
+One can search for all partial matches for a key, and once the key or keys are found provide the value pairs.

-saves in a yaml file called "outputs.yaml
+These values are also added to a file called "output.yaml" for easy retrieval later
 ```
 ---
 * This code requires python3 and pip3